DataDog/documentation/content/agent/faq/how-does-datadog-determine-the-agent-hostname.md

 ---
-title: How does Datadog determine the agent hostname
+title: How does Datadog determine the agent hostname?
 kind: faq
 customnav: agentnav
+further_reading:
+- link: "/agent/"
+  tag: Agent
+  text: Learn more about the Datadog Agent
 ---

 ## Overview